edgedb/easy-edgedb/chapter13/index.md

    };
    ```

-3. What would be the shortest way to see what links from the `Vampire` type?
+3. What would be the shortest way to see what links form the `Vampire` type?

 4. What do you think the output of `select distinct {1, 2} + {1, 2};` will be?